Erspamer graduates from FBI Academy

-QUANTICO, Va. — Commander Bill Erspamer from the Rock Springs Police Department graduated March 13 from the FBI National Academy in Quantico, West Virgina.
+QUANTICO, Va. — Cmdr.
+Bill Erspamer from the Rock Springs Police Department graduated March 13, 2020, from the FBI National Academy in Quantico, Virginia.

 A Sweetwater County native, Erspamer starting working with the RSPD in 2004.
 He was promoted to sergeant in 2014 and commander in 2018.
 Erspamer currently oversees the RSPD patrol division.